Resume for Carpenter

 Key Takeaways

-- Include any relevant certifications or training programs you have completed.
+- Note any relevant certificates or training programs completed.

-Resume for Carpenter Lower Hutt
+Resume for Carpenter in Lower Hutt

 1. Personal Information